shantanu-777/PDF-Extraction--Jobforce-ML/README.md

 5. Open the application in your browser at `http://localhost`.

-6. Upload a PDF file through the interface and view the extracted data.
-Retry extraction using the Gemini AI model if necessary.
+6. Upload a PDF file via the interface and view the extracted data.
+Optionally, retry extraction using the Gemini AI model for enhanced accuracy.

 ---

 ## Contributing

 Contributions are welcome!
-Feel free to submit a pull request or open an issue for feature suggestions or bug fixes.
+Feel free to open a pull request or an issue for feature suggestions or bug reports.

 ---

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Refer to the `LICENSE` file for more information.

 ---